 Among dozens of similar-looking mid-range hotels, this is superior for two main reasons: others overwhelmingly cater to Indian tourists, while the Seven Hills knows what comparatively picky foreigners may want; and it’s located along a lane far enough from the maniacal traffic to (almost) guarantee a good night’s sleep.
 Rooms are spacious and nicely furnished, the suites feature large living areas, and the rooftop pool and café are pleasant.
 More affordable and less isolated than more fancied rivals elsewhere in Agra, this hotel is surrounded by facilities for (Indian) tourists.

 Hotel Seven Hills Tower, Agra – The Location

-- Address: G-2 Jasoria Enclave.
+- Address: 18A Jasoria Enclave.
 About 100m down a lane from Fatehabad Road, the main thoroughfare through downtown.
 Look for the sign in the median strip and turn at the Domino’s pizza joint.

 - Area: Really fascinating or absolutely chaotic – depending on your point of view.
 With numerous hotels in the vicinity, there are abundant shops, cafés, and money-changers, but facilities are mostly for Indian (rather than foreign) tourists.
 And the anarchic traffic makes crossing the road potentially dangerous.

-- How to Get There: About 1.5km from the Taj Mahal (8-minute drive); 5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (12-minute drive); and 12km from the new airport (28-minute drive).
+- How to Get There: About 1.5 km from the Taj Mahal; 5 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 12 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 Hotel Seven Hills Tower, Agra – The Basics